curv3d/curv/docs/language/Arrays.md

 operation and "broadcasting" across arrays and arbitrary shaped trees, following the convention of most array languages.

-In TeaCAD, *all* of the numeric operations support these semantics, including A\*B, abs(A), max[A,B], sin(A), and so on.
+In Curv, *all* of the numeric operations support these semantics, including A\*B, abs(A), max[A,B], sin(A), and so on.

 What does this look like for `max`?